 But today one of those thoughts came to mind as I left a conversation at work.
 A conversation that just 6 months ago would have consisted of words that sound familiar but don’t actually mean anything to me.
 A conversation that a year ago would have sounded like a completely foreign language.
 I found myself thinking – HOW do I know THAT?
 How am I at a mere (nearly) 30 years old, having no technical training or education, having conversations with developers and system gurus and understanding what they are saying?
 HOW, with a Liberal Studies degree and a goal of teaching, did I end up here?
 I image my life in parallel as a teacher (my goal) and a product analyst (my actual job) and I do NOT see a connection.

-It is a serious of non-eventful events that got me here.
+It is a series of non-eventful events that got me here.
 This is not where I would have ever imagined ending up.
 But man oh man do I love it.
 My work here energizes me (most of the time).
 It is difficult and forces me to dig deep and learn things I probably have no interest in learning.
 It is long hours of research and fixing problems.
 It is a perfect fit for me.

 So even though I don’t know how I ended up here I am so very glad I did.
 I get to use passions and skills I didn’t even know I had and now couldn’t imagine a job that didn’t let me do that.